-The N2CID Digital Amateur Radio Repeater Network has a dedicated XLX Reflector cluster for ham use.
-The reflector currently has multi-mode trans-coding enabled, meaning it can be accessed via D-Star, DMR and System Fusion (wires-x) where all modes can talk together.
-The idea of the reflector is to be a single place for all local repeaters, hot-spots and remote users to connect and stay in contact with friends and family no matter the digital mode.
-Visitors and residents alike are very welcome on the system.
+The N2CID Digital Amateur Radio Repeater Network has XLX Reflector clusters for ham use.
+The reflectors currently have multi-mode trans-coding enabled, meaning it can be accessed via D-Star, DMR and System Fusion (wires-x) where all modes can talk together.
+The idea of the reflector is to be a single place for all local repeaters, hot-spots and remote users/sites to connect and stay in contact with friends and family no matter the digital mode.
+All HAM’s are welcome to use the system.
 Here are the multiple ways to connect remotely:

 - DMR: Brandmeister Talk Group 310441

 - Pi-Star: ‘XLX Master:’ XLX_891 C

 - Yaesu Fusion: ysf.cidcomm.com (7 wires-x rooms available currently)